 Nannyberry, which is grown either as a large shrub or a small tree, is great for naturalizing.
-This Midwest native is known for its exceptional maroon fall color.
-Additionally, in September and October, blue-black fruit ripens and often persists into December, attracting more than 35 species of birds.
-The birds also use nannyberry for nesting and cover.
+This Midwest native is typically found in woodlands and wood edges, known for its dark, lustrous green leaves which turn maroon-red in the fall.

 - Chicago area

 - Small tree (15-25 feet)